-The City of Hamilton is starting an update to its Growth Management Strategy, to be known as GRIDS 2.
+The City of Hamilton is updating its Growth Management Strategy, known as GRIDS 2.
 The City will also be completing a Municipal Comprehensive Review concurrently with GRIDS 2.

 What is GRIDS?